MaitreChen/MaitreChen.github.io/_pages/about.md

 # Short Bio
-My name is Hongbin Chen (陈宏斌), and I am currently a second-year Master's student in Biotechnology and Engineering at the [School of Biomedical Engineering and Informatics, Nanjing Medical University](https://english.njmu.edu.cn/), supervised by Prof. [Jianqing Li](https://bmei.njmu.edu.cn/2018/1120/c19988a262557/page.htm) and Assoc.
+My name is Hongbin Chen (陈宏斌).
+I am currently a Ph.D. student in Clinical Medical Engineering at the [School of Biomedical Engineering and Informatics, Nanjing Medical University](https://english.njmu.edu.cn/), supervised by Prof. [Jianqing Li](https://bmei.njmu.edu.cn/2018/1120/c19988a262557/page.htm) and Assoc.
 Prof. [Wentao Xiang](https://scholar.google.com/citations?hl=zh-CN&user=-foPGxYAAAAJ&view_op=list_works&sortby=pubdate).
-I am also a Ph.D. candidate in Clinical Medical Engineering and affiliated with the Jiangsu Province Engineering Research Center for Smart Wearable and Rehabilitation Devices.
-Additionally, I am a member of [EmoLab](https://emolab-ai.github.io/), and welcome you to explore our research!
+Before starting my Ph.D. study, I was a Master’s student in Biotechnology and Engineering at the same school.
+I am affiliated with the Jiangsu Province Engineering Research Center for Smart Wearable and Rehabilitation Devices.
+I am also a member of [CARELab](https://emolab-ai.github.io/), where our research focuses on cognitive and affective computing for rehabilitation and embodied intelligence.
+You are welcome to explore our research.

 My research interests lie in **Affective Computing**, with a particular focus on multimodal emotion recognition for older adults.